Peter Martins: Personal life

-Martins had a longterm romantic relationship with Heather Watts during her career as a principal dancer with the New York City Ballet.
-John Clifford, a principal dancer and choreographer under George Balanchine, recalled "I saw him pick her up and slam her into a cement wall."
+Martins had a long-term romantic relationship with Heather Watts during her career as a principal dancer with the New York City Ballet.
+In 2017, Martins was accused of picking up Watts and slamming her into a cement wall.
 In ballerina Gelsey Kirkland's book Dancing on My Grave (1986), she describes Martins dragging Watts up and down a flight of stairs.